Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Related Work

 \section{Related Work}

-Proverbs have been a tantalizing research target for many different disciplines.
-Folklorists see proverbs as a major carrier of folk wisdom and traditional lore; linguists focus on the different linguistic components, from syntax to parallelisms and imagery; corpus linguists focus on the context of proverbs, while lexicographers focus on their registration and categorization \cite{Norrick+2015+7+27}.
-All these perspectives can, of course, interact and provide very useful insights into intra- and cross-cultural comparisons.
-This interaction is evident in this paper as well, as we use computational methods to discover ethnographic and linguistic patterns through the use of proverbs.
-This section is mainly informed from literature found in NLP and linguistics.
+Proverbs have been studied across disciplines, from folklorists who view them as carriers of folk wisdom and traditional lore, to linguists and lexicographers who analyze their linguistic features and document their usage \cite{Norrick+2015+7+27}.
+In this paper, we integrate these perspectives through computational methods to explore how different proverb interpretations express sentiment and emotion.
+This section is mainly informed by literature in NLP and computational linguistics.